Skip to main content

 When to omit [Route]

 If you omit [Route], the controller base path defaults to /.
 Most real applications are easier to read when each controller owns a clear path prefix.
-Binding and Responses shows how route values, query strings, and JSON bodies are turned into controller method arguments.
+Binding and responses shows how route values, query strings, and JSON bodies are turned into controller method arguments.